TheGrandArchives/DS3CommunityPatch/README.md

 # DS3CommunityPatch
 Dark Souls 3 CE Patch Project

-Any new ideas should be posted as comments, all suggestions are welcome.
+Any new ideas should be posted as issues, all suggestions are welcome.
 This is an open project, and all help with writing scripts for the patch changes is appreciated.
 Join The Grand Archives for discussion: https://discord.gg/NmKfgwt